Existence of a unique, nondegenerate solution to parametrized systems of generalized polynomial equations: Problem reformulation

 \subsection{Hadamard's global inversion theorem}

-In order to characterize when the map $f$ defined in Equation~\eqref{eq:f} is bijective, we will use Hadamard's global inversion theorem in the form of Theorem~\ref{thm:hadamard_maps} (cf. Theorem B in~\cite{gordon1972diffeomorphisms} or Satz II in~\cite{banach1934mehrdeutige}).
+To characterize when the map~$\map$ defined in Equation~\eqref{eq:F} is a diffeomorphism, we employ Hadamard's global inversion theorem in the form of Theorem~\ref{thm:hadamard_maps} (cf. Theorem B in~\cite{gordon1972diffeomorphisms} or Satz II in~\cite{banach1934mehrdeutige}).

-Recall that a map $f \colon X \to Y$ is called \emph{proper} if, for every compact subset $K$ of $Y$, the preimage $f^{-1}(K)$ is a compact subset of $X$.
-Further, let $J_f$ denote the Jacobian matrix of a map $f$.
+Recall that a map $\Psi \colon X \to Y$ is called \emph{proper} if, for every compact subset $K$ of $Y$, the preimage $\Psi^{-1}(K)$ is a compact subset of $X$.
+Further, let $J_{\Psi}$ denote the Jacobian matrix of a map $\Psi$.